International Polar Bear Day: Observance

-Many zoos use the day to educate about polar bear conservation and to encourage visits to polar bear exhibits.
+Many zoos use the day to educate the public about polar bear conservation and to encourage visits to polar bear exhibits.
 It has also had some political impact.
 Jack Shapiro, the deputy climate campaign manager under American president Barack Obama, used the day to argue for the need for Congressional action on the issue of climate change.
+It has also been used to draw attention to the need to protect denning polar bear families in the Arctic National Wildlife Refuge.
 The University of Saskatchewan announced in 2014 that it would be turning its thermostats up two degrees in the summer and down two degrees Celsius in the winter to honor International Polar Bear Day.
-The decision is expected to reduce the university's carbon emissions by two-thousand tons and save the university over two-hundred thousand dollars per year.
+The decision was expected to reduce the university's carbon emissions by two-thousand tons and save the university over two-hundred thousand dollars per year.
 International Polar Bear Day has been noted to be effective in raising awareness online about polar bears through information search.
+In 2026, International Polar Bear Day had a social media reach of over 500 million.
+It also generated press ranging from The Weather Network to CTV News Canada, IFL Science, Popular Science, and Happy Eco News.